MarcusLoppe/LLM-auto-labeler/README.md

 # LLM-auto-labeler
 Utilize LLM's to create datasets that will power smaller models!

+### This repo contains:
+- Extracting labels from job advert descriptions
+- Processing and cleaning the output from the LLM.
+- Creating dataset to fine-tune reranker
+- Code for loading the model in C# .NET

+### Description

 LLMs are very impressive, but the bigger they are, the slower they become.

 I wanted to be able to display a job advert description and highlight the different kinds of requirements.
 I tested different small-sized LLMs and NER, but they weren't up to the job.